borisbrunop/fultimeforce-test/README.md

  $ cd ~name that you assign before~ && code .
 ```

-### 2 - Change the Branch and Install all the dependencies
+## 2 - Change the Branch and Install all the dependencies

-    Once you open the folder with your code editor run this commands in the terminal of the cloned respository
-    to change the branch to develop and to install all the dependencies.
+####    Once you open the folder with your code editor run this commands in the terminal of the cloned respository to change the branch to develop and to install all the dependencies.
 Please run the commands in the given order

--To change branch
+- To change branch
 ```bash
 $ git checkout develop
 ```

--To install all the dependencies, this will create a new folder called 'node_modules'
+- To install all the dependencies, this will create a new folder called 'node_modules'
 ```bash
 $ npm i -a
 ```